 I’m not insinuating that most salespeople are lacking conviction when serving the proposal to customers.
 I am recommending that management discuss this with the team, that they must get their heads in the game at proposal time.
 They certainly need to be reminded that they are counted on to remain very assumptive so they can be influential on the customer’s response to the proposal.

-I don’t know if you read the blog on The Mar-Kee Group's website, “Get Mentally Fixed Before Serving the Proposal by Richard Keeney”, regarding how many customers can “get into the helmet” of a salesperson, with all the discouraging remarks and price positioning statements during the visit.
+I don’t know if you read the blog on The Mar-Kee Group’s website, ““, regarding how many customers can “get into the helmet” of a salesperson, with all the discouraging remarks and price positioning statements during the visit.
 I urge you to read this blog and share it with your team.
 To lighten this up a bit, I wanted to share a variety of “tongue in cheek” versions of comments a salesperson might make serving the proposal, when they don’t think it will close, and fear the customer will attack!

 Find the humor.
 Then be on a serious mission to make sure all salespeople are giving customers a chance to feel good enough to close!